liviucotfas/ase-2018-sustainability/README.md

-Please contact us at liviu.cotfas at ase .ro for the source code of the application presented in the paper.
+Please contact us at liviu.cotfas at ase .ro for the source code and the evaluation data for the application presented in the paper.